Sand casting: Design requirements

 The part to be made and its pattern must be designed to accommodate each stage of the process, as it must be possible to remove the pattern without disturbing the molding sand and to have proper locations to receive and position the cores.
 A slight taper, known as draft, must be used on surfaces perpendicular to the parting line, in order to be able to remove the pattern from the mold.
 This requirement also applies to cores, as they must be removed from the core box in which they are formed.
 The sprue and risers must be arranged to allow a proper flow of metal and gasses within the mold in order to avoid an incomplete casting.
 Should a piece of core or mold become dislodged it may be embedded in the final casting, forming a sand pit, which may render the casting unusable.
 Gas pockets can cause internal voids.
 These may be immediately visible or may only be revealed after extensive machining has been performed.
 For critical applications, or where the cost of wasted effort is a factor, non-destructive testing methods may be applied before further work is performed.

 Processes

 In general, we can distinguish between two methods of sand casting; the first one using green sand and the second being the air set method.

 Green sand

 These castings are made using sand molds formed from "wet" sand which contains water and organic bonding compounds, typically referred to as clay.
-The name "green sand" comes from the fact that the sand mold is not "set", it is still in the "green" or uncured state even when the metal is poured in the mould.
+The name "green sand" comes from the fact that the sand mold is not "set", it is still in the "green" or uncured state even when the metal is poured in the mold.
 Green sand is not green in color, but "green" in the sense that it is used in a wet state (akin to green wood).
 Contrary to what the name suggests, "green sand" is not a type of sand on its own (that is, not greensand in the geologic sense), but is rather a mixture of: